Darbjm/Wordee/README.md

 <h3>Introduction</h3>

 Chow Vow is a platform that allows users to search for other individuals that have certain skills within cooking.
-If you want to learn a skill from another user, you can ask that user to collaborate.
+It then allows users to offer to collaborate in order for them to learn from each other.
 The users can search via location or via skills.
 The app uses secure routes meaning users must be logged in to use certain features of the app like viewing others profiles, edit and delete their own profile and send offers of collaboration and accept or delete them.

 <h3>Deployment</h3>